voidz0r/voidz0r/content/posts/csgomnia.md

 ## Remediation advices

 The vulnerability is caused by a lack of encryption for the QR code.
 Since a user could easily generate one of them, it's possible for an attacker to forge the them and attempt a phishing attack against uncaught users.
 Unfortunately there is no particular way to mitigate this issue in a QR-based authentication scenario.
-The general advice would be to avoid the mechanism completely and simply rely on user-password/OTP flow.
+The general advice would be to avoid the mechanism completely and simply rely on user-password/OTP flow or, in alternative, to implement two types of QR codes, public and private, that will be validated on the server side.
+But this requires a bit of effort and a planned re-enginerization of the mechanism.
 Fortunately enough, Steam actually checks if the requester comes from unusual and unseen locations.
 Trusted locations are mainly based on previous successful login attempts and e-mail verifications.

 In short, never scan any QR code from a website different than the Steam one.